neurophysiological-analysis/FiNN/docs/source/guides/source_reconstruction.rst

         in_skull_faces_area, in_skull_faces_normal,
         bem_solution) = finnpy.source_reconstruction.bem_model.calc_bem_model_linear_basis(in_skull_vert, in_skull_faces)

+This concludes the skull model specific parts.
 To prepare cortical models, those are loaded and downscaled accordingly.

 .. code-block::